hunter-college-ossd-fall-2019/kbarias-weekly/about.md

 permalink: /about/
 ---

-You should put some information about you here.

 ### More Information
 In January 2019, Kiara was a Technology Stratigic Intern for JPMorgan Chase and Co.
 There, with a group of colleagues, she helped build an internal webpage to raise
 employee awareness of youth programs in STEM.
-Kiara enjoys using the programming languages
-C++, Python, and JavaScript.
+Kiara enjoys using the programming languages C++, Python, and JavaScript.
 She also enjoys staying active, through being a lifeguard
 and swimming instructor for the 14th Street Y in New York.